studiowebux/copy-paste/ansible-vault/README.md

 Documentation regarding the YAML Format generated: https://docs.ansible.com/ansible/latest/collections/community/aws/aws_ssm_parameter_store_module.html

+**For Version > 1.3.0**:
+- Added new option for the templates (`type`)
+- Support new types with inquirer
+  - input
+  - editor
+  - list
+  - checkbox
+  - password

 ### Create new template

 This command let you attach a `.json` template to an alias.